Miliama Simeona: Education

 She was born on Nanumaga island.
 She attended Nanumaga Lotohoni Primary School and Motufoua Secondary School, then, with Ituaso-Conway, was awarded a scholarship to complete secondary education in Australia at Townsville Cathedral School, and then to subsequently study at Fiji School of Medicine.

 Career

-After graduating with a MBBS Bachelor Medicine and Surgery degree and a Diploma Primary Health Care and Preventive Medicine, Medicine she spent 12 months as an intern at the main hospital in Suva before returning to Tuvalu in 1999.
+After graduating with a MBBS Bachelor Medicine and Surgery degree and a Diploma Primary Health Care and Preventive Medicine, she spent 12 months as an intern at the main hospital in Suva before returning to Tuvalu in 1999.
 In 2001 and 2002 she attended the Fiji School Medicine and graduated with a post graduate diploma in Obstetrics and Gynecology.

-Following her returned to Tuvalu in 1999 she began to practice medicine.
+Following her returned to Tuvalu in 1999 with Nene Ituaso-Conway, she began to practice medicine.
+Their return doubled the number of doctors in Tuvalu.
 From April 1999 to March 2001, Dr Miliama Simeona was a Medical Officer with the Ministry of Health Tuvalu.
 She was employed as the Obstetrician Gynaecologist at Princess Margaret Hospital (Funafuti), from January 2002 to April 2011.
 She contributed to the development of the Tuvalu Standard Treatment Guidelines 2010.

 She was Executive Director for the Tuvalu Family Health Association from April 2011 to November 2016, and oversaw the expansion of its clinical services.